pipedrive/kardia/README.md

 To address this, we created a common status API interface which we consume and analyze centrally, with all Node.js services on all hosts exposing their internal status using Kardia format.

  * A common interface (JSON over HTTP) that can be consumed in a ton of different ways
  * Human-readable out of the box
  * Unified health check endpoint registration (```/health```)
  * Use the same way across master and worker processes (all workers' statuses get aggregated to master for output automatically)
+ * Built-in support for sending increment based counters to fluentd
+ * Built-in helper method to integrate with Consul HTTP based health checks

 ## Methods